All Episodes

 Why is that?

-Well, the reason this virus is in our radar screen, it's not because it's so deadly.
+Well, the reason this virus is even in our radar screen is not because it's so deadly.

-To your earlier point, the mortality rates in younger people uh is small, is low enough that we wouldn't have panicked, but it just spreads so aggressively because when it mutated, it it it it it had these little little um tips of it's called corona because it's shaped like a crown.
+To your earlier point, the mortality rates in younger people is small, it's low enough that we wouldn't have panicked, but it just spreads so aggressively because when it mutated, it had these little tips of it's called corona because it's shaped like a crown.

-It so be but because we don't even know what's happening, and because it spreads so rapidly and doesn't take very much to get you sick, the virus is very well adapted to spread.
+But because we don't even know what's happening and because it spreads so rapidly and doesn't take very much to get you sick, the virus is very well adapted to spread.

-Actually, maybe less problematic in some ways, but it spreads so aggressively that after it gets enough people, it'll find some weak members of our of our herd, of our species, people in nursing homes, people with multiple chronic comorbidities like hypertension or diabetes, uh obesity, and those are the folks that it really uh it hits hard.
+Actually, it may be less problematic in some ways, but it spreads so aggressively that after it gets enough people, it'll find some weak members of our herd, of our species, people in nursing homes, people with multiple chronic comorbidities like hypertension or diabetes, obesity.

-The younger people who've had problems often had some genetic weakness that we don't even know what it is yet, that predispose them to a much worse complication than we would normally have expected.
+The younger people who've had problems often had some genetic weakness that we don't even know what it is yet that predisposed them to a much worse complication than we would normally have expected.

 Stay right there.